Conservation benefit: 267-acre marine protected area for 20 years

 - December 2009

-- Seacology Field Representative Ferdie Marcelo reports that though coral was affected by a crown of thorns outbreak in the Cuyo group of islands last year, nevertheless, fish reportedly abounds.
+- Seacology Field Representative Ferdie Marcelo reports that though coral was affected by a crown of thorns starfish outbreak in the Cuyo group of islands last year, fish reportedly abound.

 - June 2009

 - As of April 2009, all solar units installed in the barangay continue to benefit the community.
 The MPA remains protected by the community and encroachers were given a warning and were required to...

 - January 2009

 - In June 2008 Karen Peterson visited the site with field representative Ferdie Marcelo.
 All solar units were installed and connected to equipment within the buildings.
 As of November 2008...